We are storytellers! We act well our parts.

 To join Theatre Troupe is to take on a leadership role at Riverside Performing Arts.
 A student’s ability to meet these expectations is taken into account during the audition process.

-Auditions for Theatre Troupe happen twice a year.
-They are held at the end of our Fall/Winter session as well as at the end of our Spring Session.
+Auditions for Theatre Troupe happen once a year at at the end of our Spring Session.